-On distributor values with a relay value, the drop in C_V pressure opens the outlet value (C-O) and hence exhaust C to O.
+On distributor valves with a relay valve, the drop in C_V pressure opens the outlet valve (C-O) and hence exhaust C to O.

 Finally, the control reservoir (A) control valve D (A-controller) opens, allowing A pressure to discharge to L and to O.